rocky-linux/wiki.rockylinux.org/docs/index.md

 ## About

-Rocky Linux is a community enterprise Operating System designed to be 100% bug-for-bug compatible with Enterprise Linux, now that CentOS has shifted direction.
+Rocky Linux is a community enterprise Operating System designed to be 100% bug-for-bug compatible with Enterprise Linux.

-## Frequently Asked Questions

-This isn't a place for FAQ's.
-It's a wiki.
-Let's have it on another page.

 ## Contact